 Mobile App Design Fundamentals: 9 Common UX Mistakes to Avoid

 With today’s competitive mobile app market, it’s more important than ever to stand out and develop a unique brand identity through user experience (UX) design.
-While most companies recognize the value of mobile app UX to be the key driver for customer conversion, they often don’t recognize how to use UX design strategically to deliver new values.
+While most companies recognize the value of mobile app design as the key driver for customer conversion, they often don’t recognize how to use UX design strategically to deliver new values.

 Many people see UX as interface and visual design, however, there’s much more to it than that.
 The UX discipline is deeply rooted in research and testing.
 UX Designers balance must-haves, nice-to-haves, trends and innovation, independent research, and so on.

-The misunderstanding surrounding UX stems from a number of common misconceptions about what it is and how exactly it fits into the app development process.
-This post breaks down 9 mobile app UX mistakes to avoid in order to delight users and maximize business outcomes.
+The misunderstanding surrounding UX stems from some common misconceptions about what it is and how exactly it fits into the mobile app development process.
+This post breaks down 9 mobile app UX mistakes to avoid to delight users and maximize business outcomes.

 Mistake #1: Seeing UX as One Person’s Responsibility

 User experience isn’t just the responsibility of a department or an individual designer.
-The whole team should be involved in the UX process.
+The whole team should be involved in the mobile app design.
 The team should have a common goal or vision of the user experience that they can deliver collectively.

 By getting the entire team involved, you’ll be able to leverage expertise and experience from everyone to inform all product decisions.
 It’s important to ideate with developers, architects, and QA during the product definition phase of development.
 We find that this results in a holistic approach right from the beginning.